 Overcoming borderline personality patterns:

-For folks whose style makes them invite being labeled as having borderline personality ways of interacting, the first arena for growth is to develop new attitudes toward anger.
-If you don't want to be labeled as falling into the borderline diagnostic basket, learn to step out and calm down instead of blowing up.
+For folks whose style includes borderline personality ways of interacting, the first arena for growth is to develop new attitudes toward anger.
+If you don't want to fall into the borderline diagnostic basket, learn to step out and calm down instead of blowing up.
+Beware too of getting too mad at yourself, which will produce depression.

-Manipulating others with anger is a hallmark of bpd.
-It's what drives the continual chaos and drama that earns many bpd folks the titles of Drama Queen and High Maintenance partner.
+Anger is a hallmark of bpd.
+It's what drives the continual chaos and drama that earns many bpd folks the titles of Drama Queen/King and High Maintenance partner.

 The quickee bpd upgrade.